 Philmont Pollinator Pathway

-“The recent Empire State Pollinator Survey estimates that at least 38% of NY native pollinators are threatened, possibly as high as 60%.”
+“The recent Empire State Pollinator Survey estimates that at least 38% of NY native pollinators are threatened, and possibly as many as 60%.”

 Philmont Pollinator Pathway Logo